mperdom/vol_elastic/README.md

 Create an S3 bucket by following AWS documentation [here](https://docs.aws.amazon.com/quickstarts/latest/s3backup/step-1-create-bucket.html).
 This will simply serve the purpose of storing your memory files, I could have removed the need for a S3 bucket, but it's a nice resource to have and include, so I left it in as a requirement.
 One can simply choose to remove the dependency if they so choose.

 #### Deploying - EC2 Instance
 Under the aws folder exists an `elk_ec2.yml` file that provisions the AWS EC2 instance.
-It is designed with automation in mind.
 The easiest way to provision an EC2 instance is to use the AWS console.
 Head over to the `CloudFormation` resource and click on `Create stack`.
 There are two options of specifying a CloudFormation template:

 - Amazon S3 URL: Upload the preferred version of the `elk_ec2.yml` file and just provide the object url of that file to CloudFormation.
 - Upload a template file: Allows the user to choose their version of `elk_ec2.yml` file from their local machine.

 For stack details, define the stack name however you choose :)
 Next, there are four parameters required to fill in, each serve a purpose to let the user define their inputs.

 - KeyName: This is the only component that the user must create on their own for their specific AWS account.
 The user must first define a EC2 keypair, and use that name for this parameter.
 This is the key that will be used to ssh to your instance.